-- · Continuing with low-level after already having time out/ missed some play or lunchtime - · Deliberately hurting someone - Damaging school /other child's property - Leaving class without permission repeatedly - · Persistent or serious rudeness/refusal of instructions/ challenge to adults e.g., answering back - Deeply upsetting name calling - Lying or refusing to take responsibility for actions when they have been seen doing it by a number of people or yourself,
+- · Continuing with low-level after already having time out/ missed some play or lunchtime - Deliberately hurting someone - Damaging school /other child's property - Leaving class without permission repeatedly - Persistent or serious rudeness/refusal of instructions/ challenge to adults e.g., answering back - Deeply upsetting name calling - Lying or refusing to take responsibility for actions when they have been seen doing it by a number of people or yourself,

-Possible responses Class 1 Possible responses Class 2 Completing learning in another classroom Completing learning in another classroom • An adult to take the child to Base leader or EHT An adult to take the child to Base leader or EHT if on site. if on site.
-Time out of class completing learning with Base Time out of class completing learning with leader or EHT away from own class.
-Partner teacher or EHT away from own class.
+Possible responses Class 1 Possible responses Class 2 Completing learning in another classroom Completing learning in another classroom An adult to take the child to DH or EHT if on site.
+An adult to take the child to DH or EHT if on site.
+Time out of class completing learning with Time out of class completing learning with Deputy Headteacher or EHT away from own Partner teacher or EHT away from own class. class.
 If this happened on playground during play/lunch If this happened on playground during play/lunch then child to miss next day's play/lunch play. then child to miss next day's play/lunch play.
 Discuss with parents and log on CPOMS Discuss with parents and log on CPOMS